buelowp/sunset/README.md

 * Use of Civil, Nautical, and Astronomical values are interesting for lots of new uses of the library.
 They are added as a convience, but hopefully will prove useful.
 These functions do not have equal UTC functions.
 * I do not build or test on a Windows target.
 I don't have a Windows machine to do so.
 I do test this on a Mac, but only lightly and not every release right now.

-## ESP Devices
+# ESP Devices
-ESP devices have a HW floating point capability, but I've been doing some research due to a reported bug.
-Seems on the ESP devices, the FP performance may be terrible.
+The popular ESP devices seem to have some inconsistencies.
+Extensive testing by a user on an 8266 has shown that being 32 bit, but without a true FPU can cause the micro to hang or fail for some of these calculations.
+Since the library depends on some very extensive use of double AND standard match functions, it's not possible to optimize this out, hence the 32 bit with an FPU requirement.
+The report was that the library may cause the math to take longer than the watchdog timeout for some combinations of Latitude, specifically above 67.

+At this time, using this library with an 8266 is not considered a valid combination.
+I do have ESP32 devices, but not available right now, so testing against an ESP device with an FPU, even if it's a bit hobbled (see links below) has to wait unless I get a volunteer.
+I'll post results when I can run the tests.

 * https://www.esp32.com/viewtopic.php?f=14&t=800
 * https://blog.classycode.com/esp32-floating-point-performance-6e9f6f567a69

-The conclusions in the links seem to indicate that a lot of the math used by this library is VERY slow on the ESP processors.
-The bug report was about watchdog resets, which may be due to how long it took to do the calculations.
-I can't say for sure, I haven't had a chance to check this out myself for lack of any ESP devices at this time.
-However, if you plan to use this library with an ESP, please note that your results and timing may be impacted, possibly significantly.
+The conclusions in the links seem to indicate that a lot of the math used by this library is VERY slow on the ESP32 processors.
+However, very slow in this case is still milliseconds, so it may not matter on the ESP32 at all.
+Until I can learn more, your mileage might vary.

 # Links
 You can find the original math in c code at http://souptonuts.sourceforge.net/code/sunrise.c.html

 I got the moon work from Ben Daglish at http://www.ben-daglish.net/moon.shtml

 # Thank you to

 The following contributors have helped me identify issues and add features.
-The individuals are in no particular order.
+The individuals are listed in no particular order.

 * https://github.com/ASL07
 * https://github.com/ThothK